 One way to stand out from the crowd is to use handwritten personalized thank you cards from Handwrytten!
 It’s so rare nowadays to receive a hand-written letter.
 It might have been common in the last century, but the fast-paced life of the 21st century rarely allows someone to sit down and write a letter.

-You can use Handwrytten’s services to send out handwritten letters to all your donors to establish a relationship through this personalized effort and say thank you to donors in a special manner.
+You can use Handwrytten’s services to send out handwritten donation thank-you letters to all your donors to establish a relationship through this personalized effort and say thank you to donors in a special manner.

 From a customer point-of-view, it’s annoying when businesses only engage with their audiences when they need something from them.
 It’s such a transactional relationship.
 Everyone knows that you want to sell to customers, but it doesn’t have to be so heartless, does it?